khmorad/recipeMakerAI/README.md

 ## Technologies Used
 - **Flask**: For the backend web server.
 - **TensorFlow**: For object detection to identify ingredients from images.
-- **OpenAI API**: To provide time estimates and calorie information for recipes.
 - **Edamam API**: For fetching recipes based on ingredients.
 - **React**: For the frontend interface.
 - **HTML/CSS/JavaScript**: For additional frontend styling and functionality.